dougeby/IntuneDocs/intune/quickstart-create-group.md

 ## Prerequisites

 - If you don’t have an Intune subscription, [sign up for a free trial account](free-trial-sign-up.md).
-- Before starting this quickstart, complete the following: [Quickstart - Create a user in Intune](quickstart-create-user.md).
+- Before starting this quickstart, complete the [create a user](quickstart-create-user.md) quickstart.

 ## Sign in to Intune